TWUOnline/far-centre-guides/pages/02.lead-ba/06.LDRS-220-Leading-With-Numbers/03.lesson-notes/03.Unit-3/docs.md

         - docs
 ---

-## Unit 3: The Head of a Servant Leader: What’s your Vision, Mission and Values?
+## Unit 3: Financial Statements - Part 2

 This is the second of 2 units that discuss the 4 common organizational financial statements.
 Your actions are: